 AERKey Privacy Layer roadmap

 The AERKey Privacy Layer white paper v2.1 covers the encryption infrastructure timeline independently of the main three-phase framework.
-White paper v3.7 (May 2026) confirms a five-layer privacy architecture with AES-256-GCM encryption.
-The two most developed layers deploy at mainnet launch in August 2026.
+White paper v3.7 confirms a five-layer privacy architecture and plans its two most developed layers for mainnet.
+The July 9 AMA set August 1 as the newest mainnet objective, without guaranteeing delivery.

-Layers 1 and 4 · deploying at mainnet
+Layers 1 and 4 · planned for mainnet

-White paper v3.7 explicitly confirms Layers 1 and 4 deploy at mainnet launch.
+White paper v3.7 plans Layers 1 and 4 for mainnet.
 Layer 1 covers wallet-level and transaction-level encryption within the StablePro Wallet environment.
 Layer 4 covers protocol-level AES-256-GCM payload encryption for on-chain data.
-These are the two most operationally important layers for institutional use cases.
+Treat delivery as pending until mainnet evidence and documentation are public.

 Layers 2, 3 and 5 · post-mainnet development